The email automations every Shopify merchant needs to know

 Email example: The Boston Store keeps it brief with this automation but packs in a few things — saying thanks, offering a discount, and assuring that they’ll report on opening plans.

 Purpose: Send a proper “hello” to your new subscriber and let them know what they can expect.
 These high-performing email automations — they’re 86% more effective than your typical email newsletter — are a must-have.

 Email example: Chickadees Wooden Toys kicks off the relationship by adhering to some of our welcome email best practices, including a fun “Chickadee” greeting, brief intro that gives an overview of things to come, best-seller suggestions, and an invite to join the social channel.
 Lovely imagery is the icing on the cake.

 Purpose: Give your subscribers a small nudge with a reminder that they’ve got 48 hours to cash in on a Shopify discount code before it expires.

 Email example: Maude’s discount reminder is simple yet effective.
 I appreciate the clean design aesthetic created with beautiful product photography.

 Each of the following email automations relates to email subscribers and their purchase activity (or lack thereof).

-Purpose: Remind the subscriber of items they left behind in the shopping cart.
-This automation is another one that converts in our experience.
+Purpose: Remind the subscriber of items they left behind in the shopping cart after stopping the checkout process.
+The abandoned checkout email is another one that converts well in our experience.
 Need motivation?
 A study shows almost 80% of online shopping carts are abandoned.